Conditional : 〜たら = ~tara (*Request Lesson)

 Hi, everyone!

-Today’s lesson is for a loyal visitor of this site, Harin who left a following question in a comment last December…
+Today’s lesson is for a loyal visitor of this site, Harin who left the following question in a comment last December…

 Q : いつ「when…」という意味で「~たら」を使うか分かりません。